 Messrs.
-Pereira, Baird and Stevens served as members of the Compensation Committee throughout 1994, and are currently serving as such.
+Pereira and Baird served as members of the Compensation Committee throughout 1997, and are currently serving as such.
+Mr. Brady was appointed to the Compensation Committee on April 15, 1997 and continues to so serve.

-Mr. Pereira is vice chairman of First Empire and M&T Bank, titular posts without day-to-day managerial responsibilities which he has held since April 18, 1984.
+Mr. Pereira is vice chairman of First Empire and of M&T Bank, titular posts without day-to-day managerial responsibilities which he has held since April 18, 1984.
 Mr. Baird served as chairman of the board of M&T Capital Corporation, the venture capital subsidiary of M&T Bank, from August 4, 1983 to April 20, 1987.
 Neither Mr. Pereira nor Mr. Baird has received additional compensation for serving in such capacities.

-The members of the Compensation Committee and their associates are, as they have been in the past, customers of, and have had transactions with, the bank subsidiaries of the Company; and additional transactions may be expected to take place in the future between such persons and subsidiaries.
-Any loans from the Company's subsidiary banks to such persons and their associates outstanding at any time since the beginning of 1994 were made in the ordinary course of business of the banks on substantially the same terms, including interest rates and collateral, as those prevailing at the time for comparable transactions with other persons, and did not involve more than normal risk of collectibility or present other unfavorable features.
+Members of the Compensation Committee and their associates are, as they have been in the past, customers of, and have had transactions with, the banking subsidiaries of the Company; and additional transactions may be expected to take place in the future between such persons and subsidiaries.
+Any loans from the Company's subsidiary banks to such persons and their associates outstanding at any time since the beginning of 1997 were made in the ordinary course of business of the banks on substantially the same terms, including interest rates and collateral, as those prevailing at the time for comparable transactions with other persons, and did not involve more than normal risk of collectibility or present other unfavorable features.